Jak57/VivaScheduler/README.md

 2  | Web Basic    | Basics of HTML, CSS |   | |
 3  | Web Framework    | Flask |   | |
 1  | Database    | SQLite |  | |

+# Project Setup
+Log in to CS50 IDE using github.
+Create a directory called viva by typing mkdir viva in the command prompt.
+Go to the viva directory by typing cd viva.
+In the viva directory make two directories called templates and static.
+Store the html files in templates directory and css file in static directory.
+Store application.py, helpers.py, scheduler.db in viva directory.
+Staying in viva directory type flask run in the command prompt.
+You will see a link.
+Clicking and opening the link you can interact with the entire web app.